azuredevcollege/trainingdays/day6/challenges/challenge3.md

 ]
 ```

 Again I want you to notice Gateway and Subnet section of this output.
 We've created a new user-defined bridge network.
-We didn't spesify any subnet option.
+We didn't specify any subnet option.
 So it's created by default with next ip blok after default bridge network.
 So subnet is "172.18.0.0/16".
 If we'll create another one, it will get "172.19.0.0/16" and this goes like that.
 Let's create 2 containers again and connect to this newly created network.

 Type: